utxostack/rgbpp-sdk/examples/rgbpp/README.md

 #### 2. Launch RGB++ xUDT on BTC

 > [!TIP]
-> Please make sure the `1-prepare-launch.ts` has been run and the corresponding CKB transaction has been committed
+> Please make sure the `1-prepare-launch.ts` has been run and the corresponding CKB transaction has been committed.

 ```shell
 npx ts-node xudt/launch/2-launch-rgbpp.ts